 Indiana’s Hispanic population around Fort Wayne and Elkhart continues growing.
-Information describing the population growth is shown in this article about Fort Wayne and this one about Elkhart.
+Information describing the population growth is shown.
 Many of these Spanish speaking residents face immigration and general legal issues.
 The Goodin Abernathy LLP attorneys are experienced and take pride helping their Latino clients.

 The attorneys at Goodin Abernathy LLP frequently visit the Fort Wayne and Elkhart, IN areas to meet with Latino clients.
 Our experience shows many Hispanic clients qualify for immigration services including visas, work permits, residency and citizenship.
 Since Immigration law is federal, we are also able to help clients living nearby in Illinois and Michigan and Ohio.
 Our Spanish speaking attorneys consult with clients by telephone and in meeting with them in person to evaluate their best immigration options.